samkoppenhout/Digital-Futures-Challenge-1/docs/domain-models-test-plan.md

 - I would like to remove a plane from the airport model
 - So I can track the instruction for it to take off

-## Additional features:
+### Additional features:

-Generative AI was used in the development of the user following user stories and their domain models.
-Alongside their user stories, the AI also provided acceptance criteria which have been included below as they were deemed to be relevant and helpful to the task.
+Generative AI was used in the development of the user following user stories.
+Alongside these, the AI also provided acceptance criteria which have been included below as they were deemed to be relevant and helpful to the task.

 Prevent Landing in Stormy Weather: